 What Does A Winged Lion Symbolize?

-The lion is considered as the king of the land and is one of the most widely known animal symbols.
-It has been used in art field paintings and carvings such as winged lion statue, is mentioned in literature, and is depicted on flags.
+The lion is considered the king of the land and is one of the most widely known animal symbols.
+It has been used in art field paintings and carvings such as winged lion statues, is mentioned in the literature, and is depicted on flags.
 Therefore, different lions have different meanings in the past.

 And in ancient mythology, there are the following famous winged lion statues: